What Types of Magic Shows Are Popular in New York City?

 - Matt Szat Magic

-- 2 min read
+- 3 min read

 New York has always been one of the best places in the world to enjoy high-quality magic.
 I’m not just talking about expensive Broadway tickets either.
-You can find exceptional magic performances happening everywhere from small bars downtown to elegant speakeasy style venues like the High Line Magic Room or 69 Atlantic.
+You can find exceptional magic performances happening everywhere from small bars downtown to elegant speakeasy style venues like Speakeasy Magick the High Line Magic Room or 69 Atlantic.

-And the best part?
 You don’t need to book a theater or spend a fortune on production to enjoy amazing magic.
-Magicians and mentalists perform at weddings, bachelorette parties, corporate events, holiday dinners, team building, anywhere people want something memorable.
+Magicians and mentalists perform at weddings, bachelorette parties, corporate events, holiday dinners, team building, pretty much anywhere people want to enjoy something memorable.

 Types of Magic Shows in New York City